constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 As I started work in earnest, firstly, I chose the term SL(2,N) to refer to the matrices of determinant one that have natural (i.e. nonnegative integer) entries.
 Then I found that every element of SL(2,Z) can be written in exactly two ways as a product of an element of Z_4, then an element of SL(2,N), then an element of Z_4 again, sort of a _vulgar conjugation_ of SL(2,N) by Z_4.
 Secondly, I found that every element of PSL(2,Z) can be uniquely written as a vulgar conjugation of SL(2,N) by Z_2.
 Thirdly, I found that every element of GL(2,Z) an be written in exactly four different ways as a vulgar conjugation of SL(2,N) and D_4.

 Coming back around to the symmetry group of the square was weird, because I had not expected that, at all.
 Nor was I expecting to find something so poetically pleasing as the discovery that the treasure that I was seeking but not wholly expecting was so simply entwined with what I already had.
-I thought I had my "aha!" moment a week ago, and here I discover my sparring partner quite accidentally handed me the missing piece I didn't even know I needed to complete the then partially assembled jigsaw puzzle that was "Kevin Bacon and the Stern-Brocot Tree"!
+I thought I had my "aha!" moment weeks ago, and here I discover my sparring partner quite accidentally handed me the missing piece I didn't even know I needed to complete the then partially assembled jigsaw puzzle that was "Kevin Bacon and the Stern-Brocot Tree"!

-A day or two later, I realized that I could have expected D_4 in the solution I was seeking:  after all, D_4 is precisely those 2x2 matrices with entries in {-1, 0, 1},  and determinant in {1, -1}.
+A day or two later, I realized that I could have expected D_4 in the solution I was seeking:  after all, the canonical representation of D_4 is precisely those 2x2 matrices with each column and row containing 0 and ±1, and a determinant in {1, -1}.
 Although linear algebra had long been firmly in my hotlist of mental associations with D_4, coming back from the other direction... not so much.
 Here finally was the "aha!" moment looking back inwards, reminding me that a heuristic blunder that I'm prone to making is underinvesting in efforts to make links in my memory palaces more bidirectional, and reminding me yet again that my appreciation of linear algebra can always be better.

 This lead me to think back to my demonstration of D_4's action to Larry Moss, when as an aside I explained the weird thing I found with my D_4 calculator.
 It was actually meta-weird: when I first started drawing the D_4 calculator on paper for the first time, something about the principles I couldn't quite articulate but was committing to in order to develop the visual pun, gave me a strong sense that I would find an unexpected reward for my expense.
 I was expecting the unexpected, and then I found it: after I finished, it didn't take me long to observe that by mentally moving the "window" on this book of algebra from the 12 o'clock position to the 3 o'clock position, the calculator works flawlessly, even though different physical glyphs are involved on the obverse side!
-Try it!x x
+Try it!

-I always love to see a couple of "weird", unexpected things come out of an idea, this was in fact part of the original connation of the word "collorary" in ancient Greek mathematics.
+I always love to see a couple of "weird", unexpected things come out of an idea, this was in fact part of the original connotation of the word "collorary" in ancient Greek mathematics.
 In my mind, it's a good clue that you might be onto something important.
 These recurrent insights into linear algebra, and the surprise reappearance of an aggregate, was deeply pleasing.
 This time, understanding the modular group was far more than my meta-weird collorary, it felt like a total firestorm of unexpected insight, far grander than when I had first understood the Stern-Brocot tree.

 Not long after this greater firestorm, I was going back through other mathematical memories, reviewing them in light of fresh insight.
 My thoughts returned to Elizabeth and Mark and other people at Case for the first time in many years.
 Because of this, late in the evening on December 15th, 2021, after it became clear that we would be saying goodbye to one of our much loved, elderly cat Lucy the next day, I learned Elizabeth had passed away on December 16th, 2020 after a short and unexpected illness.
 And I learned that Elizabeth and Mark had recently published "Linear Algebra", which motivated me to expand the scope of my literature review, which turned into this study guide.